n8n-io/n8n-docs/docs/nodes/credentials/Google/README.md

 2. Click on the hamburger menu on the top left.
 3. Select 'Credentials' from the ***APIs & Services*** dropdown list.
 4. Click on the ***+ CREATE CREDENTIALS*** button.
 5. Select 'OAuth client ID' from the dropdown list.
+If you're creating OAuth credentials for the first time, you will have to verify the configure consent screen.
+Refer to the [FAQs](#how-to-configure-the-consent-screen) to learn to configure the consent screen.
 6. Select 'Web application' from the ***Application type*** dropdown list.
 7. Click on the ***+ Add URI*** button under the ***Authorized redirect URIs*** section.
 8. Copy the 'OAuth Callback URL' provided in the Google node credentials in n8n.